 Meet the WVCTE Blogging Team

-Karla Hilliard is a teacher and writer in the Eastern Panhandle of WV.
-She serves as Executive Vice President and Affiliate Liaison of WVCTE and is the editor of the WVCTE Best Practices Blog.
-She is in her 14th year of teaching high school English and currently teaches English 11 Honors, English 11, and Advanced Placement Literature and Composition, and mentors the Poetry Club at Spring Mills High School.
+Karla Hilliard is a teacher and writer living in the Eastern Panhandle.
+She serves as the Co-Director and President of WVCTE.
+She is also the co-founder of the nonprofit More Than Addiction, whose mission is to humanize addiction.
+She is in her 15th year of teaching high school English and currently teaches English 11 Honors and Advanced Placement Literature and Composition, and mentors the Poetry Club at Spring Mills High School.

 Karla is a contributing writer for www.aplithelp.com and loves hot coffee, homemade biscuits, and West Virginia.
 When she’s not teaching, she’s spending time with her friends and family.